karkman/MetagenomeCourse2019/MetagenomePart4.md

 -**A population genome**: consensus genomic content of a microbial population acquired using a metagenomic assembly.

 -**Metagenomic binning**: the act of clustering contigs from a metagenomic assembly into "bins".
 Note that not all bins represent population genomes (e.g., phages, plasmids, and all the things we have very little clue about).

--**The platform anvi'o**: this place where microbiologists can finally feel they are bioinformatics superheros!

 -**A CONTIGS.db**: anvi'o database storing various information regarding the metagenomic assembly output (the FASTA file)